-Upon request of an Administrative Review, the Planning and Zoning Office staff, in consultation with the Chairperson of the PC or his representative, shall review the Application to determine whether it qualifies for Administrative Review.
+Upon receipt of an Administrative Review Application and the required documentation, the Planning and Zoning Office staff, in consultation with the Chairman of the PC or his representative, shall review the Application to determine whether it qualifies for Administrative Review.
 Once eligibility has been determined, the request shall be processed.

-- a.
-The Planning and Zoning Office shall consider the following criteria in reviewing the application: - 1.
+- A. The Planning and Zoning Office shall consider the following criteria in reviewing the application: - 1.
 Review title and proof of ownership; - 2.
 The Applicant's purpose in submitting the application; - 3.
 The degree to which the application decreases net density, and whether such alteration increases or decreases the amount of nonconformance with the Zoning Resolution and the Master Plan; - 4.
 The impact on adjacent property owners, interested parties and easements, to include traffic impact. - 5.
-Where lots are increased in size as a result of any action requested in an Administrative Review well and dwelling permits will be restricted to one (1) per reconfigured lot. - b.
-Administrative Review Procedures: - 1.
-The Applicant shall: - a Submit proof of ownership by providing an ownership and encumbrance (0&E) report from a title insurance company.
-Prior to final action on an application for Administrative Review, the applicant must supplement the 0&E report by submitting a written statement from the Custer County Assessor that no documents or instruments of any kind have been recorded against the property subsequent to the date of the 0&E report.
-A date-stamped copy of the official parcel record maintained by the Assessor's Office pertaining to the property in question and signed by the Assessor or a deputy shall be sufficient documentation: - b.
-Submit a written application to the Planning and Zoning Office, along with proper fees and such evidence as may be necessary to demonstrate compliance with the qualifications and requirements set forth in this Section; - c Be available to answer questions from office staff and, if deemed necessary, appear before the PC and BOCC to present the request; and - d.
-Meet the requirements as set forth in the Planning and Zoning Office letter of notification.
+Where lots are increased in size as a result of any action requested in an Administrative Review Application, well and dwelling permits will be restricted to one (1) per reconfigured lot. - B. Application Procedures: - 1.
+The Applicant shall: - a.
+Provide proof of ownership by providing an owners and encumbrances report from a title insurance company which will need to be updated when there is a final meeting to make sure there have been no changes in the ownership or encumbrances of the property; - b.
+Submit a written application to the Planning and Zoning Office, along with proper fees and such evidence as may be necessary to demonstrate compliance with the qualifications and requirements set forth in this Section; - c.
+Be available to answer questions from office staff and, if deemed necessary, appear before the PC and BOCC to present the request; and - d.
+Meet the requirements as set forth in the Planning and

+Zoning Office letter of notification.